snr-laboratory/snrlab-microfab-trial0/dev_journal/Cu_Cu2O_CuO_202607_a.md

 ## 7/9/26
 ## Hardware changes
 Arduino Mega 2560 R3 + Digilent Analog Shield (16-bit ADS8343 ADC, wespo/analogShield library), IGC100 rear BNC #1 → 10 kΩ/4.7 kΩ divider → shield A0.
 (Arduino Uno, IGC100 via RS-232 GDAT? polling at 20 Hz)
-  - Eliminate the pressure staircase artifact in GDAT?-polled IGC100 data by moving pressure acquisition from serial-polled software readout to hardware-synchronous ADC readout on the same microcontroller running the valve state machine.
+  - Reduce the pressure staircase artifact from ~1 Hz (GDAT? digital polling) to 2 Hz (IGC100 rear-panel DAC hardware ceiling per SRS manual p.
+2-7).
+Timestamps pressure on the same millis() clock as valves.
+True elimination of the staircase requires a gauge with continuous analog output (e.g., MKS Baratron capacitance manometer). to hardware-synchronous ADC readout on the same microcontroller running the valve state machine.
   - The IGC100's digital GDAT? interface refreshes at 0.67–1.0 Hz internally, independent of the polling rate (SRS IGC100 manual, "Data Commands").
 The dual logger polled at 20 Hz.
 Consecutive samples returned identical values until the instrument's internal refresh advanced, producing visible flat-then-jump quantization in P(t) — the staircase.
 This is a display-rate quantization, not an ADC quantization, and cannot be removed by faster serial polling (Granville-Phillips 375 Convectron App Note on log-linear analog outputs — same behavior in the SRS analog-output family: the analog rear-panel BNC is refreshed at the ADC's native rate, not the display rate).
 The fix is well-known in the vacuum/ALD instrumentation community: acquire pressure via the ion gauge's rear-panel analog output (0–10 V log-P, 1 V/decade) instead of the digital display command (SRS IGC100 rear panel, "Analog I/O"; Aisenberg & Chabot 1971, J. Appl.
 Phys. — foundational analog log-P readout method).
 This gives continuous voltage at the sensor's true response rate (>>1 kHz for ion gauge electrometer).